arntzy/cli-music-2019/SYLLABUS.md

-# Automating Video
+# Music From The Command Line

-In this experimental video class students will learn to use Python and command line tools to explore the possibilities of automating the film-making process.
-We will cover techniques for capturing, analyzing, editing and manipulating video with code.
-We’ll treat video as a textual as well as visual medium, repurposing found footage to generate new compositions and narratives.
+In this class students will learn to use the command line and text-based music/sound frameworks to produce original compositions.
+We will survey different computer music tools to find commonality and idiosyncrasies in computer music systems.
+In addition to generating recorded music, students will also perform in a live-coding environment -- all in the terminal.

-The class will conclude with a public screening of your final projects: **December 12th, 6pm at ITP**
+The class will conclude with a public performance of your final projects: **TBD at ITP**

 ## Schedule